wouterj/wouterj.github.io/_posts/2016-12-15-repositories-are-collections.md

 significant advantages:

- * The collection implementation is abstracted away, not much hassle with Doctrine anymore;
+ * The collection implementation is abstracted away, not much hassle with Doctrine anymore
  * All collection methods are located in one class/service.
-This means you never has to rely on both the entity repository and manager (in order to fetch and persist) anymore;
+This means you never has to rely on both the entity repository and manager (in order to fetch and persist) anymore
- * Working with Doctrine as if it's a collection makes programming easier to follow.
+ * Working with Doctrine as if it's a collection makes programming easier to follow

 My last warning of this post is to not add non-collection related methods in the repository.
 I sometimes see people adding `getXxxQuery()` methods in the